What's the Best ED Treatment in 2024?

 Many providers that stock generic sildenafil for erectile dysfunction prefer these 20mg tablets because they allow for more dose flexibility from a single stockpile of pills.
 A doctor can prescribe 20mg, 40mg, 60mg, or 100mg, and the patient simply takes the corresponding number of 20mg pills.
 Both branded and generic Viagra come in 25mg tablets, 50mg tablets, and 100mg tablets.
 If the most common dose is 50mg, then those 100mg doses are going to sit on the shelf, gradually approaching their expiration date and causing providers to lose money.

 Like tadalafil, sildenafil doses can vary to greater degrees, especially as delivery mechanisms change.
-BlueChew’s chewable tablets come in 30mg and 45mg doses, and Hims chewable sildenafil is only available in combination with tadalafil.
-In these combinations, the sildenafil dose is always 10mg, while the tadalafil dose ranges from 8mg-18mg.
+BlueChew’s chewable tablets come in 30mg and 45mg doses, and Hims chewable sildenafil is only available in combination with tadalafil at a dose of 45mg sildenafil and 11mg tadalafil.
 Rugiet’s combination pills include sildenafil doses of 40mg, 60mg, 80mg, or 110mg.
+(More on those options later in the section exploring combination therapies.)

 Here’s a quick visual reference detailing which versions of sildenafil our top choices offer: